Kellen Winslow: Continued success (1982–1983)

-1984 season: Holdout and career-threatening injury
+Holdout and career-threatening injury (1984)

 1984: Two weeks after announcing his retirement, Winslow returned to action against the Houston Oilers.

 Winslow entered the 1984 season seeking to renegotiate his contract.
 He had two years remaining on a five-year contract and a verbal agreement from Chargers ownership that he could negotiate a new deal in 1984.
 He requested an amount which the Chargers refused, with Winslow's agent Jim Steiner stating shortly before the regular season started that the two sides were far apart with their offers.
 (Note: There were no official statements as to the sums involved, but Chargers were reported as offering a five-year deal worth $480,000 in the first year, followed by increases of $50,000 per year, while Winslow was reported to be requesting $700,000 per year.)
-Steiner declared Winslow's intention to play in week 1 at Minnesota, "out of respect for the team, Don Coryell and the coaching staff," then retire if no agreement was forthcoming.
+Steiner declared Winslow's intention to play in week 1 at Minnesota, "out of respect for the team, Don Coryell and the coaching staff", then retire if no agreement was forthcoming.
 On September 2 he followed through on the threat, catching four passes in the game then travelling to East St. Louis instead of flying back to San Diego with his teammates.
-He criticized ownership for letting players such as Jefferson and Fred Dean leave in the past due to similar contract disputes, saying "I feel cheated... they've turned their back on me.
+He criticized ownership for letting players such as Jefferson and Fred Dean leave in the past due to similar contract disputes, saying "I feel cheated ... they've turned their back on me.
 I have nowhere else to go but home."
 Chargers general manager Johnny Sanders said that there would be no further negotiations with Winslow while he refused to report to camp.
 San Diego declined to place Winslow on the retirement list, which would have prevented him playing for the rest of the year.
 On September 5, Steiner suggested that Winslow could still be induced to return, but that they were investigating other means of income, including television work.
 The Chargers signed veteran tight end Al Dixon as a replacement on September 6.
 The Houston Gamblers of the USFL declared an interest in signing Winslow, staging a press conference with the player on September 8.
 Winslow stated at the conference that he would return to San Diego and play the remaining two years there; he was not permitted to sign for the Gamblers until his Chargers contract expired, but expressed an interest in joining them for the 1986 season.
 (Note: Published reports had Houston offering $600,000 per year for five years.)
 Winslow then returned to the Chargers, allowing negotiations to re-open.
 On September 12, Winslow agreed to a new five-year contract with San Diego.
 (Note: Terms of the new contract were not initially disclosed, but subsequent surveys placed Winslow's salary at $535,000 in its second year, with the three subsequent years paying $585,000, $745,000 and $795,000 respectively.)